kenwenzel/otm-benchmark/README.md

 The benchmark cleans up the repository after each round and uses a new persistence context for each round.

-Number of executions can be configured using the **-w** and **-r** parameters, where:
+The execution can be configured using the following parameters:

-* **-w** is the number of warmup rounds, which are not measured,
+* **-w** is the number of warmup rounds, which are not measured.
-* **-r** is the number of measured rounds,
+* **-r** is the number of measured rounds.
-* **-f** is the file into which individual round execution times should be written.
+* **-f** is the scaling factor, which configures the size of the benchmark dataset.
+Default is 1.

-In addition, it is possible to configure the benchmark to output each round's execution time into a file for further investigation.
+* **-o** is the file into which individual round execution times should be written.
+This is useful for separate processing of the raw execution times e.g. in R.
-This is done using **-o** parameter with value specifying the target file.
+* **-m** is the file into which memory tracking statistics should be output.
+These are collected using `jstat`.

 `benchmark.sh` contains a predefined configuration.
 It executes the benchmark on all supported libraries and outputs the results into `benchmark.log`.